tichzvidzayi/kMailer/README.md

 # kMailer
-A mail simulator that simulates a human replying emails
+A mail simulator that simulates a human replying emails.
+Open the index.html file with a browser.